LambdaGaming/GAuto/README.md

     - Pressing jump or the cruise toggle key will disable cruise control.
 - Vehicle data
     - Data tables for each vehicle that contain info about health, seat positions, horn sound, etc. are stored as linted JSON files to allow for easy editing.
-    - A vehicle creation function is also included to add Automod support to your own vehicles.
+    - A vehicle creation function is also included to add GAuto support to your own vehicles.
 - Manual vehicle engine toggle
     - Pressing the designated key will turn off the engine without requiring the driver to leave the vehicle.
     - While the engine is off, all default Gmod vehicle controls are disabled.
 - Support for other addons
   - Vehicles will ignite when their health reaches 0 if VFire is installed.
   - Simfphy's vehicles are also affected by the spike strip.
-  - GChroma support that highlights Automod controls when a player enters the drivers seat of a vehicle.
+  - GChroma support that highlights GAuto controls when a player enters the drivers seat of a vehicle.
     - If the GChroma sandbox module is installed, the lighting sequence from that addon will be restored when a player exits a vehicle.

 ## HUD Features: